 Terrorism is the buzzword now attached to evermore groups and causes around the world.
-However, who gets to determine what exactly terrorism is?
+However, a question that Rebel Voice has often considered is, who gets to determine what exactly constitutes terrorism?

 Some might say that it is the killing of civilians and non-combatants.
 Yet state forces all over the world engage in such tactics and then refute any accusations that their actions are terrorist in nature.
 Notable examples are the bombings of the urban populations of Hiroshima, Nagasaki, Berlin and Dresden, or the many instances of deliberate drones attacks on civilian gatherings in Afghanistan and Pakistan, or the slaughter of Civil Rights marchers in Derry.
 The military responsible for such occurrences refuse to view themselves as terrorists.